Answers to Questions about Pilonidal Disease

 - False: It is caused by a “cyst” and removal of the cyst is the treatment.
 It is not caused by a cyst, it is the result of a deep cleft between the buttocks.
 This deep cleft causes irritation in the base of the cleft because it is never open to air.
 Enlarged pores develop, and sinus tracts begin to grow from the skin down into the fat underneath.
 Hairs get caught in these tracts, and burrow their way under the skin where they can cause discomfort, or initiate an infection.
 The configuration of the cleft must be adjusted in order to eradicate this process.

 - False: It only occurs in hairy men.
 No, it happens in women with minimal body hair as well, but it is more frequent in men.
 The hairs that get caught in the pits are loose hairs that get caught in the cleft and find their way into the enlarged pore.
-Hairs from anywhere on the body can also be shed and find they way into the gluteal cleft.
+Hairs from anywhere on the body can also be shed and find they way into the gluteal cleft, but recent studies show that the hairs are usually from the back of the head.
 So, even women with very minimal body hair can also have pilonidal cysts.

 - False: It only occurs in people with sedentary lifestyles.
 This can occur in people with all kinds of activity levels, including those who are very active and those who are not.
 Sitting for long periods may make the pilonidal disease become more bothersome – but it does not cause the problem.